Gdeterline/Titanic_Survival_Prediction/README.md

 1. Data Cleaning: Here, we want to determine the proportion of empty fields/values per feature.
 And within each feature, we want to know which fields are missing.
 Fortunately _pandas_' library provides the functions to do so.
 Once the missing values are identified, we can choose a strategy to tackle the issue - Dropping missing rows, filling them with the mean value for that feature, etc.
 This also means labeling the data if it is not.
 By having a look at the _train_ dataset, this shouldn't be an issue.

 2. Data Preprocessing: Here, we want to prepare the data so that it is easily usable by the model.
 This can mean doing some feature engineering (create new features from existing features) as well as converting String features to Integers/Floats so that the model can read them.
+You also want to divide the _train_ dataset into two separate datasets: one to train the model, one to validate it on a test subset.
+It several cases, it can be useful to shuffle the dataset before doing so, in order to properly evaluate the model performance.

 ## 3. Model Selection <a name="model_selection"></a>

 Theoretically, the next step would now be to choose the right prediction model for our project.
-I'll explain the different aspects to bear in mind when choosing a model.
-But for this project, since the idea is to gain skills in data science, we will go through several different prediction models that apply here.
+Let's explain the different aspects to bear in mind when choosing a model.

 #### a. **First step:** What is the type of output? <a name="step1"></a>